 “Husbands, love your wives and never treat them harshly.”
 This is perhaps the most direct command against abuse in the Bible.
 Additionally, “never treat them harshly” covers many kinds of abuse.
 Many men justify verbal and psychological abuse because “At least I’m not hitting my wife.”
-This type of “invisible” abuse is as bad, if not worse than, physical abuse.
+This “invisible” abuse is as wrong, if not worse, than physical abuse.
 God considers it unacceptable and will stand up for women who experience it.

 This passage reminds us we are God’s children, invited to call him “abba.”
 In Hebrew, “Abba” means “papa” or “daddy,” connoting an intimate and loving relationship.
 Abused women can cling to this passage as evidence that their abba in heaven sees what is happening to them and will love them through it.
 He will never side with an abusive spouse or another relative.
 Many women assume because God is male, He is abusive; Romans 8:14-16 directly contradicts this idea.